ente-io/ente/docs/docs/self-hosting/guides/db-migration.md

 ---
 title: DB Migration
+description:
-description: Migrating your self hosted Postgre 12 database to Postgres 16
+    Migrating your self hosted Postgres 12 database to newer Postgres versions
 ---

-# Migrating Postgres 12 to 16
+# Migrating Postgres 12 to 15

-The old sample docker compose file used Postgres 12, which is now nearing end of life, so we've updated it to Postgres 16.
-Postgres major versions require a migration step.
-This document mentions some approaches.
+The old sample docker compose file used Postgres 12, which is now nearing end of life, so we've updated it to Postgres 15.
+Postgres major versions changes require a migration step.
+This document mentions some approaches you can use.

 > [!TIP]
 >
-> Ente itself does not use any specific Postgres 12 or Postgres 16 features, and
+> Ente itself does not use any specific Postgres 12 or Postgres 15 features, and
 > will talk to either happily.
+It should also work with newer Postgres versions,
+> but let us know if you run into any problems and we'll update this page.

 ### Taking a backup